Operational Entanglement of Symmetry-Protected Topological Edge States: Conclusions

-\paragraph{Conclusions.---$\!\!\!\!$} We have shown that symmetry-protected topological edge states in a system of itinerant particles can be a resource of spatially separated, non-bipartite, operational entanglement which can be transfered to a quantum register of distinguishable qubits.
-Two filled edge states are then needed to obtain two entangled qubits.
-While we have used an explicit construction of such edge states based on coupled SSH chains, the connection established here between the topology of the system and the amount of entanglement which can be extracted from its edge states is general.
+We have shown that symmetry-protected topological edge states in a system of itinerant particles can be a resource of spatially separated, non-bipartite, operational entanglement which can be transfered to a quantum register of distinguishable qubits.
+Two edge states which are both filled and sufficiently localized are required to obtain two entangled qubits.
+While we have used an explicit construction of such edge states based on coupled SSH chains, the connection established here between the topology of the system and the amount of entanglement which can be extracted from its edge states is expected to be general.
 We have shown, furthermore, that the number entropy measured on a few sites only is an indirect probe of the topological and entanglement properties of a system, which is easily accessible in cold atomic gas experiments.
-Going one step further, we have also demonstrated that the non-bipartite operational entanglement obtained from the projected ground state of the many-body system is sufficient to break Bell's inequality and presented a protocol to measure these strong quantum correlations experimentally.
+Going one step further, we have also demonstrated that the non-bipartite operational entanglement obtained from the projected ground state of the many-body system is sufficient to break Bell's inequality and presented a protocol to measure these strong, {\it spatially separated} quantum correlations experimentally.

 \acknowledgments The authors acknowledge support by the Natural Sciences and Engineering Research Council (NSERC, Canada) and by the Deutsche Forschungsgemeinschaft (DFG) via Research Unit FOR 2316.
 K.M. acknowledges support by the Vanier Canada Graduate Scholarships Program.
 We are grateful for the computing resources and support provided by Compute Canada and Westgrid.